Skip to Content

 For example:

-The Fogatti we mentioned above required about a 1-gallon-per-minute flow to begin heating.
+The Fogatti we referenced above required about a 1-gallon-per-minute flow to begin heating.
 As we mentioned, we can easily shower with a flow rate of 1/3 GPM, so it’s obviously sub-optimal for boondocking to have to triple the water flow to take a hot shower.

 On the other hand…

-One final note about our TrumaGo water heater — while it is on-demand, it isn’t technically tankless.
+One final note about the TrumaGo water heater — while it is on-demand, it isn’t technically tankless.
 That’s because it does contain a small water tank.
 Comfort mode uses that tank to store a small amount of very hot water, which is then mixed with cooler water when called for.

 That allows hot water to reach the faucets more quickly than when using Eco mode because that small amount of hot water is always standing by.
-As a result, we follow what seems like a counterintuitive practice — using Comfort mode when boondocking, and Eco mode when hooked up.
+As a result, we followed what seems like a counterintuitive practice — using Comfort mode when boondocking, and Eco mode when hooked up.

 Comfort mode requires running up less water (great for boondocking).
 Eco mode saves propane by using NO propane unless hot water is needed at that moment.
 But that does mean having to run the water a little longer to get hot water up to the shower (not a problem at a full hookup).
 For more details, see our guide to RV water heaters.